University of Pavia: Renaissance and Modern Period

 During the 19th century, the medical, natural science and mathematics schools were graced by prominent scientists who propelled the status of the university to new heights.
 Three Nobel Prize winners taught in Pavia — physician Camillo Golgi (at Pavia from 1861), who was awarded the Nobel Prize in Physiology in 1906 for his studies on the structure of the nervous system, chemist Giulio Natta (at Pavia between 1933 and 1935) and physicist Carlo Rubbia.
 In addition, distinguished mathematicians Eugenio Beltrami, Felice Casorati and Luigi Berzolari were regular teachers in Pavia.
 It was also in the University of Pavia, in 1912, Carlo Forlanini discovered the first successful cure for tuberculosis — artificial pneumothorax.
 In the 1960s, the Faculty of Economics and Commerce as well as Engineering were added to the current lineup of faculties.

 During the 20th century, teaching and research activities were carried out by additional prominent scholars such as Pasquale Del Giudice and Arrigo Solmi for law history; Contardo Ferrini and Pietro Bonfante for Roman law; Luigi Cossa and Benvenuto Griziotti for economy, Giacinto Romano for medieval and modern history and Plinio Fraccaro for ancient history.

 Also critical to the university's reputation was its distinguished record of public education, epitomized by the establishment of private and public colleges.
 The oldest colleges, the Collegio Borromeo and Collegio Ghislieri, were built in the 16th century, and in more recent times others were founded through both public and private initiatives — the Collegio Nuovo, the Collegio Santa Caterina and the other eleven colleges managed by EDiSU.
 In 1997 the IUSS, was established, a Higher Learning Institution (Istituto Universitario di Studi Superiori) similar to the Scuola Normale Superiore and Istituto Superiore Sant'Anna in Pisa.
 The IUSS is the federal body that links the colleges of Pavia which constitute the Pavia University System.

+In 1989, Luca Bardi (violinist) and Franco Gerevini (pianist, oboist, and conductor) established the Camerata de' Bardi, the academic orchestra of the University of Pavia in Italy.
+As of 2016, Nicola Bisson served as the orchestra's conductor.

 Today, the university continues to offer a wide variety of disciplinary and inter-disciplinary teaching.
 Research is carried out in departments, institutes, clinics, centres and laboratories, in close association with public and private institutions, enterprises, and factories.